 The full value of participants' accounts becomes payable upon retirement, disability, or death.
 Upon termination of employment for any other reason, participants' accounts, to the extent vested, become payable.
-Those participants with vested account balances greater than \$1,000 have the option of leaving their accounts invested in the Plan until age 70 1/2.
+Those participants with vested account balances greater than \$1,000 have the option of leaving their accounts invested in the Plan until age 70 1/2 (the Plan adopted the provisions pursuant to the Setting Every Community Up for Retirement Enhancement Act (SECURE Act), effective January 1, 2020, which increased the required minimum distribution age from 70 1/2 to 72 for participants who attain age 70 1/2 on or after the effective date).
 Benefits can be paid as a lump sum, partial distribution, or, effective January 1, 2019, in the form of substantially equal installments over a fixed number of years that does not exceed the life expectancy of the participant or the joint life expectancy of the participant and his or her beneficiary.
 Those participants holding shares of Employer Securities will have the option of receiving such amounts in whole shares of Employer Securities and cash for any fractional shares.
 Participants have the option of having their benefit paid directly to an eligible retirement plan or individual retirement account specified by the participant.